theanalytical-T/tiara143/README.md

 - 📈 Keep up with my progress on [https://www.codewars.com/users/t-brunt]

-- 💬 Ask me about **HTML/CSS, Sass, JavaScript**
+- 💬 Ask me about **Excel, SQL, Tableau**

 - 📫 How to reach me **trbrunt@yahoo.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/tiara-brunt-7ab01518a/](https://www.linkedin.com/in/tiara-brunt-7ab01518a/)
+- 📄 Know about my experiences [https://www.linkedin.com/in/tiara-brunt](https://www.linkedin.com/in/tiara-brunt)

 - ⚡ Fun fact **I've traveled across country in a camper.**